 The cryptographic module has numerous physical ports and four logical FIPS 140-2 interfaces.
-The physical ports are described in Table 2.
+The physical ports and logical interfaces are described in Table 2.

-Where distinct logical interfaces share the same physical port, communication protocols (such as TCP/IP, and 802.3) and the ESM application rules of operation logically separate and isolate these interfaces from one another.
+Where distinct logical interfaces share the same physical port, communication protocols (such as TCP/IP, and 802.3) and the ESMRCV application rules of operation logically separate and isolate these interfaces from one another.